 The best training course that can show you how proofreading works and how to get started as a proofreader is Proofread Anywhere by Caitlin Pyle.

-In this FREE 76-minute workshop you can learn if proofreading is for you and how to create a freelance work from home proofreading business just like Caitlin.
+In this FREE 76-minute workshop, youāll learn if proofreading is right for you and how to start a freelance proofreading business from home like Caitlin.

-After completing the course and passing the test, you will be ready to apply to lots of entry-level proofreading jobs and start making your first money as a proofreader.
+After finishing the course and passing the test, youāll be ready to apply for entry-level proofreading jobs and start earning as a proofreader.

-It is truly one of the best proofreading courses you can take because it teaches every aspect of working as a proofreader online and making a living from it.
+Itās one of the best proofreading courses because it covers every aspect of working online and earning a living as a proofreader.

 How do I become a proofreader with no experience/degree?

-You may think that becoming a proofreader online is complicated but the truth is it’s pretty straightforward.
-So much that you may question yourself why didn’t you start sooner.
+You may think that becoming a proofreader online is complicated but the truth is itās pretty straightforward.

 Okay, enough talking.
-Let’s see how you can get started as a beginner proofreader.
+Letās see how you can get started as a beginner proofreader.

 1 Take a proofreading course